sylvercis/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 |  Name    | Description|
 |----------|:-------------:|
 |  Device fingerprint    | Define if a fingerprint is sent with the transaction (By default value is YES )
-|  Use order currency for transaction    | Define the currency for the order.
-By default the orders are always process with the base currency
+|  Use order currency for transaction *    | Define the currency used for the order.
+By default the orders are always process with the base currency of store.

+If you activate "*Use order currency for transaction*", your payment method have to be configured in "Sale" mode.
+If you want use this feature in "*Authorize*" mode and do "Manual capture" in your backoffice when you are invocing order, you must develop your own "invocing" and making a override of *Mage_Sales_Model_Order_Invoice* and method "*register*".

+If you let the per default magento process, the authorization transaction will be process with the currency choosing by customer, and capture when you are invoicing with *base currency* of store.

 ### Basket configuration